Sitting all day at work: Can it take years off your life?

-For those who want to get that heart rate up, a treadmill desk may be the thing.
+For those who want to get that heart rate up and get an exercise to do at work while sitting, a treadmill desk may be the thing.

 Also a great alternative to walking outside if you live in a colder climate.
 Wobble boards are boards with a (usually) ball or wheel on the bottom that allow you to balance and shift weight while standing.

 “It might sound crazy, but it actually helps you balance your posture much more evenly than just standing on your feet, in which case you inevitably shift your weight to one leg or the other, subtly twisting your spine.”

 This may not be for every client, but this article highlights a few Wall Street workers who have opted out of the typical lunches with liquor for clients and instead gone for boot camp classes!

 Keep meeting attendees on their toes by ditching chairs for a meeting.
 Online or offline.

 You could try taking the meeting outdoors for a walk around the block.
 Who wouldn’t want a breath of fresh air after sitting down in an office or working from home all day?

 If there are many attendees or the weather is cold, you might want to try standing for the duration of the meeting instead.